How To Spring Clean Your Retail Store With This Checklist

 For your Physical Space

 12. Julie Ellison Delgrosso suggested making Spring cleaning a fun day.
-Invite all of your staff to come in their dress-down cleaning clothes and supply them with colorful cleaning supplies (gloves, buckets, whatever).
+Invite your staff to come in their dress-down cleaning clothes and supply them with colorful cleaning supplies (gloves, buckets, whatever).
 Make it fun!
 Give them all their new "cleaning" names using those Hello My Name Is badges (Dusting Donna, Mopping Margaret, etc).
 Provide lunch.
-Play loud fun music that everyone knows the words to sing to.
-Have a posterboard with everything to get done and have them sign their names/initials when they have completed that area.
+Play loud, fun music that everyone knows the words to sing to.
+Have a posterboard with everything to get done, and have them sign their names/initials when they have completed that area.
 Take photos along the way to post on Facebook (with a BIG thank you to them).
 It's silly stuff, but it gets the job done and makes it fun to be part of it.

 13. John Keglovich suggested using Lysol tangerine-mango cleaner diluted in a spray bottle.
 The citrus scent energizes and "inspires customers to purchase."